Consent page

-The consent page lets your customers see all consent categories (including legitimate interests) you've set up in your project settings.
+The consent page lets customers see all consent categories (including legitimate interests) you've set up in your project settings.
 Customers can unsubscribe from any category they choose.
-You should embed the consent page on your website because the opt-out option is crucial for maintaining valid customer consent.
-It also keeps your email deliverability rating high since people only get emails they want.
+You should embed the consent page on your website.
+The opt-out option is crucial for maintaining valid customer consent and keeping your email deliverability rating high.

 How it works

-The consent page is an editor in Bloomreach Engagement that lets your customers manage their subscription preferences.
-Customers can opt out directly on your website.
+The consent page is an editor in Bloomreach Engagement that you embed on your website.
+Each customer gets a unique link to manage their preferences.

 To access the consent page editor: